Why do we need it?

 Remember boring polymorphism examples where Circle

-are derived from Shape
+and Square are derived from Shape and

-method?
+each one override Draw method?
 This works well if

 you are dealing with classes.
 What if you just have simple values